THE EVENT PLANNER

 Wedding Guest Book Attendant / Wedding Program Attendant

-If you haven’t heard of a wedding guest book attendant or program attendant, it’s because they are becoming less common.
-These are slightly outdated roles but are a good option for family members who desire to be involved and who you don’t want in the immediate party.
+If you haven’t heard of a wedding guest book attendant or program attendant, it’s because they aren't a thing anymore.
+These are outdated roles but are a good option for family members who desire to be involved and who you don’t want in the wedding party.
 The wedding program attendant is assigned with passing out programs as guests enter the venue.
-Whereas the guest book attendant oversees that people sign the guest book.
+Whereas the guest book attendant makes sure that guests sign the guest book when they arrive for your ceremony.
 They might also watch the gift table, to ensure cards are placed in the correct place and that nothing is stolen.